abhiTronix/deffcode/docs/recipes/basic/index.md

 !!! alert "Refer Installation doc first!"

-    If this is your first time using DeFFcode, head straight to the **[Installation Notes](installation/#installation-notes) to install DeFFcode on your machine**.
+    If this is your first time using DeFFcode, head straight to the **[Installation Notes](installation/#installation-notes) to install DeFFcode with required prerequisites on your machine**.

 ??? tip "Any proficiency with OpenCV-Python will be Helpful"